Skip to content

 Professor Ranjan Mukhopadhyay is the undergraduate physics major advisor.
 Feel free to contact him or any other member of the Physics Department for details on our program if you are assigned an adviser is in another department.
 We will work with you and your adviser, to help you set up a program that will be best for you.
 Once you declare physics to be your major, our major advisor will work directly with you to help you tailor our program to your own particular interests.

-Students and faculty can contact Professor Arshad Kudrolli, Department Chair or Sujata Davis for any other questions.
+Students and faculty can contact Professor Michael Boyer, Department Chair or Sujata Davis for any other questions.

 English

 English courses at the 100 level generally fulfill core requirements of the major, so you will already be getting a head start by taking at least one 100-level class in your first year.
-Fulfilling PLS requirements in conjunction with introductory English classes is a great way to explore different perspectives and potential secondary fields of study, all of which can only enhance the reading of literature.
+Fulfilling Clark Core requirements across the University in conjunction with introductory English classes is a great way to explore different perspectives and potential secondary fields of study, all of which can only enhance the reading of literature.

 The English major is well suited to interdisciplinary study.
 Many of our students have double majors or various combinations of minors and concentrations in other fields.
-Combinations within the Humanities are popular (Philosophy, History, Foreign Languages, Music, Art History, Social Sciences (especially Political Science, Sociology, and Psychology), interdisciplinary programs (such as Women and Gender Studies), and preprofessional programs (such as Education).
-Many students also combine their interest in literature with their pursuit of science, mathematics, and computer science.
+Popular combinations include the Arts (Creative Writing, Studio Art, Music, Theatre), Humanities (Philosophy, History, Languages, Screen Studies, Art History, Media, Culture and the Arts), Social Sciences (especially Political Science, Sociology, Geography, and Psychology), and interdisciplinary programs (such as Women and Gender Studies, Comparative Race and Ethnic Studies, Africana Studies, Asian Studies, and Latin American and Latinx Studies), and preprofessional programs (such as Education or Community, Youth and Education Studies).
+And don’t discount combinations with STEM (such as natural sciences, Mathematics, Computer Science) or Game Design.
+Clarkies are voracious, and our English majors find impressive ways to connect their studies in literature with pretty much every other area of study available at Clark.
 The interdisciplinary potential of the English major is well demonstrated in the Senior Capstone, in which students are encouraged to craft independent projects that pull together their main fields of study.

 We encourage students to ask a specific professor to serve as adviser when they are ready to declare the major.
-If a student does not have a particular professor in mind, the Department Chair is always happy to become the adviser.
+If a student does not have a particular professor in mind, the Department Chair is always happy to help you find a good match or to become your adviser.
 Because you will pursue a special area of focus within the major, we encourage you to find the professor who can best advise you as your interests evolve.
 That means a major should always feel free to switch advisors when appropriate to the specialization.

 Please contact Department Chair Professor Lisa Kasmer.